-You can learn a great deal about how your students are learning in a course, and what adjustments both you and your students might make, by asking your students to give your course a mid-term evaluation or periodic feedback.
+You can learn a great deal about how your students are learning in a course and what adjustments both you and your students might make by asking your students to give your course a mid-term evaluation or periodic feedback.

 |What is helping me to learn in this class?||What changes are needed in this course to improve learning?|

 |What am I doing to improve my learning in the course?||What do I need to do to improve my learning in this course?|

 Brookfield Critical Incidence Questionnaire (CIQ)